-Make yourself at home at LUXE Pittsburgh
+Make yourself at home in LUXE Pittsburgh’s design showroom

-“We want people to understand we’re not just a kitchen and bath showroom.
-We’re way more than that.”
+“We’re not just a kitchen and bath showroom.
+We’re way more than that,” he says.

 By our account, this poised and professional company is well-suited to meet your personal remodeling needs, whether they involve stone, granite, or super-streamlined functionality.

 + Hugus’ go-to spot in Pittsburgh?
 Market Square.
 “You get that European piazza feel,” he says.
 “I love it.”